best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Secondly because in terms of machine readability taking this approach often means note columns get added in and taken out fairly often.
 This means the size and layout of tables changes quite a lot which is no good for programmers or Reproducible Analytical Pipelines.

 We now advise that you add a notes column to the table, on the right.
-Then you can use the note text to specify which cell the note refers to.
+You can either use the note text in the notes table to specify which cell the note refers to or you cam write it into the notes column itself (remember all text should be in square brackets, for example: "[note 1] [This note refers to cells B10, B11 and B12]"

 Communicating the note in this way means you can use colour to emphasise the cell that has the note.
 This is OK in this instance because while the rules about colour state it cannot be used as the only way to communicate a message, it can be used for extra emphasis.
 However, you would still need to check the colour contrast of the text against the background colour met the AA level in the WCAG guidelines.
 More information on checking colour contrast can be found in the [Formatting and use of colour](#Formatting-and-use-of-colour) section.

-An example of notes for specific cells is coming soon.
+An example of using a notes column to refer to specific cells is coming soon.

 ### Footnotes and machine readability
 If optimising a spreadsheet to be solely read by machines, you should have no cover sheet, notes worksheet or any note markers.
 All footnotes and other information contained in the cover sheet should be in a metadata file which specifies which cells refer to which notes.
 More information on this can be found in the [Metadata worksheets](#metadata-worksheets) section.